Office of Environmental and Energy Coordination

 Fairfax County encourages residents to invest in solar energy.
 By using renewable energy like solar instead of fossil fuels, you help reduce pollution and planet-warming greenhouse gas emissions.
 And solar power can pay for itself in 10 to 20 years, so you’ll enjoy reduced energy bills, tax credits and other incentives, including extra protection from power loss during extreme weather when you invest in storage solutions.

-This webpage provides resources for residents interested in installing solar panels in Fairfax County.
+On this webpage, you'll find resources for residents interested in installing solar panels in Fairfax County.
 For more information about the basics of solar energy, your solar options, and questions to ask solar professionals, refer to the U.S. Department of Energy’s Homeowner’s Guide to Going Solar.

 More Fairfax County residents are opting to install solar panels on their homes.
 Press play to hear from them how they made the switch and how it changed their lives for the better!